 The fundamentals of a peaceful sleep routine include these steps:

-START YOUR ROUTINE BEFORE YOUR BABY IS OVERTIRED
+START YOUR BEDTIME ROUTINE BEFORE YOUR BABY IS OVERTIRED

 Begin your bedtime routine 30-45 minutes ahead of bedtime (bedtime is the time you close the door and your baby drifts off to sleep), so that your baby doesn’t get overtired and will fight going to sleep.